-- Increases to Pensions (See below.) - Your spouse/civil partner may receive a pension on your death. - Your children may also be entitled to a pension on your death.
-(See page 23.) - Your pension is payable for life but if you die within 5 years of retirement, a lump sum will be paid to your beneficiaries equal to the pension payments you would have received in the remainder of that 5 year period.
-(See page 23.)
+- Increases in Pensions (see below). - Your spouse/civil partner may receive a pension on your death. - Your children may also be entitled to a pension on your death (see page 22). - Your pension is payable for life but if you die within 5 years of retirement, a lump sum will be paid to your beneficiaries equal to the pension payments you would have received in the remainder of that 5 year period (see page 22).